The Last Time

 Yasha and Jesse left the cave as the sun was setting.
 He called Dixon from the little device hooked to his belt and word of the victory spread fast.
 They rested near the mountain for the night and watched as the survivor camps below lit firecrackers in celebration.
 The little bird hopped onto Yasha's knee and tweeted with excitement.
 She ran a couple of fingers over its smooth feathers.

-"You're still the smartest most loyal creatures in the land," Yasha told it.
+"You're still the smartest, most loyal creatures in the land," Yasha told it.
 Seemingly satisfied with the praise the little bird flew away.
 Yasha smiled at Jesse.
 "They really are brilliant.
 They have thousands of distinct whistles.
-They're language is probably more complex as our own.
+They're language is probably more complex than our own.
 And their memories are excellent.
 You can teach them by creating a whistle then saying the word or phrase you want it to mean.
 I knew a bird that knew at least six of these invented languages."

 "Here let me," Yasha said holding it.